nuwagalb/News-App/README.md

 - virtualenv -p python3 venv
 - source venv/bin/activate (for linux)

-#### Get all project dependencies by running the command below.
+#### Install all project dependencies by running the command below.

-$ pip freeze -r requirements.txt
+$ pip install -r requirements.txt

 #### To run the unit tests invoke/run the command below.